gmc-code/PC-algorithms1/docs/pseudocode/pseudocode.rst

 Pseudocode
 ==========================

-| Pseudocode is an informal way of writing a program.
+| Pseudocode is a way of writing a program that generalizes it for interpretation in any coding language.
-| It is not a computer program.
-| It represents the the steps of the program in natural language and mathematical notation.
+| Pseudocode represents the the steps of the program in natural language and mathematical notation.

 ----